pulzze/autoflow-documentation/docs/ids/action-string-replace-suffix/fields/replacement.md

-May be a string or number that receives the matched pattern and must return the replacement as a string.
+The string to be added as a replacement for the given pattern.